qeesung/gitaly/STYLE.md

 goroutines is crucial to prevent leaks.
 When in doubt, you can consult the following guide:

+### Is A Goroutine Necessary?

+Avoid using goroutines if the job at hand can be done just as easily and just as well without them.

 ### Background Task Goroutines

 These are goroutines we expect to run the entire life of the process.
 If they